 Highlights how procurement meets Government expectations by:

-The introduction of the 5th edition has no impact on existing contracts, and they will continue to apply.
-This includes the supply and service agreements for All-of-Government (AoG) panels and contracts, Syndicated contracts, and other Collaborative Contracts.
+The introduction of the 5th edition has no impact on contracts entered into prior to 1 December, and the 4th edition of the Rules will continue to apply.
+This includes the supply and service agreements for All-of-Government (AoG) panels and contracts, Syndicated contracts, and other Common Capability contracts.

 A PDF version of the previous edition of the Government Procurement Rules is available for your reference.